maxwharris/eConfig/README.md

 Config Editor with minimal GUI designed for linux config files.

-supports most .conf files but can TRY to work on any file.
+supports most config files but can TRY to work on any file.

 use with caution.